-- 50,000,000 shares of common stock are allocated to members entitled to receive consideration in the conversion in the form of common stock, cash or a combination of both; - members entitled to receive consideration in the conversion in the form of common stock, cash or a combination of both make elections for cash such that, of the 50,000,000 shares of common stock allocated, only 25,965,221 are issued to such members in the conversion; and - 26,750,000 shares of common stock are sold to investors in the offering at a price of \$17.00 per share. the initial public offering price.
+- 50,000,000 shares of common stock are allocated to members entitled to receive consideration in the conversion in the form of common stock, cash or a combination of both; - members entitled to receive consideration in the conversion in the form of common stock, cash or a combination of both make elections for cash such that, of the 50,000,000 shares of common stock allocated, only 26,162,292 are issued to such members in the conversion; and - 26,750,000 shares of common stock are sold to investors in the offering at a price of \$15.00 per share, the midpoint of the range set forth on the cover of this prospectus.

-The pro forma information reflects assumed gross proceeds of \$454.8 million from the issuance of the shares and assumed net proceeds from the offering of \$425.2 million after deducting underwriting discounts and commissions.
-The pro forma information also reflects our assumption that proceeds available to eligible members as cash consideration in the conversion, which equals the net proceeds of \$425.2 million less estimated conversion and offering expenses, will be \$408.6 million.
+The pro forma information reflects assumed gross proceeds of \$401.3 million from the issuance of the shares and assumed net proceeds from the offering of \$374.2 million after deducting assumed underwriting discounts and commissions.
+The pro forma information also reflects our assumption that proceeds available to eligible members as cash consideration in the conversion, which equals the net proceeds of \$374.2 million less estimated conversion and offering expenses, will be \$357.6 million.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) the net proceeds to us of this offering by \$24.9 million, assuming the number of shares offered by us in this offering, as set forth on the cover of this prospectus, remains the same and after deducting the underwriting discounts and commissions payable by

-The pro forma information reflects that, given the number of cash elections received from our members, we do not have an option to pay in cash a portion of the consideration to be paid to those eligible members who do not elect cash (as described under "The Conversion-Amount and Form of Consideration-Cash Consideration to Non-Electing Members") and therefore we will not issue additional shares of common stock to such members in the conversion in connection with any "top up" amount to which they could have become entitled under certain circumstances if we had such option and were to exercise it.
+The pro forma information reflects that, given the number of cash elections received from our members, we do not have an option to pay in cash a portion of the consideration to be paid to those eligible members who do not elect cash (as described under "The Conversion-Amount and Form of Consideration-Cash Consideration Non-Electing Members") and therefore we will not issue additional shares of common stock to such members in the conversion in connection with any "top up" amount to which they could have become entitled under certain circumstances if we had such option and were to exercise it.
 The pro forma information also reflects that, based on the number of elections received from our members, each eligible member who elected to receive their consideration in the form of cash will receive some portion of their overall consideration in the form of common stock.